 Perhaps the best thing about this Hub is its device support and connectivity.

 Even though they all support S-Wave and Zigbee protocols as well as Clear Connect, Kidde and Lutron, Wink 2 is more advanced.
 It has been equipped with Bluetooth LE radio even though it is not of any practical use right now.
 Wi-Fi radio is also enhanced to work on 5 GHz networks when the older model supports up to 2.4 GHz.

-One more thing, the original Wink, there is no Ethernet port so internet connection is only via Wi-Fi.
+One more thing, the first Wink, there is no Ethernet port, so internet connection is only via Wi-Fi.

 The good thing with Wink 2 is that it comes with an Ethernet port that makes internet connection fast for a more responsive and seamless connection.
 The Ethernet cable is included.

 The other thing I noted is with the performance and set up.
 The new Wink has a larger memory, 128 MB, actually twice what the older version has.
 This makes data processing very fast, and that is why it remains a top choice for anyone who has over 5 Smart devices – instant response with no lags.

 Set up is also improved bearing in mind it has auto-discover and an easy guide.
 Unlike the original Wink that you had to ‘discover’ manually, Wink 2 only required you to launch the App, and that’s it; the ‘auto-discover’ function gets at work.
 The set up is also guided in detail; you will get it right on the first try.

 Wink focused on security too.
 Lately, there have been concerns about how safe is the information your Smart home gadgets collect and the entire Internet of Things in general.
 The primary culprit has been Roomba that is facing allegations of sharing the map of your home.